Parkview

 Remarks focus on proximity to beaches, park, zoo, and Waikiki attractions, not to any marina or boating facility.
 Combined with no MARINA flags in MLS data, marina fees or access are clearly not included in the maintenance fees.

-14 of 15 current MLS listings mark SEWER as included in HOA/maintenance fees and historical assessments rated this High confidence.
-Public remarks do not mention sewer, but the near-uniform MLS checkbox use across listings provides strong evidence that sewer is included.
+CURRENT MLS data lists SEWER as included in 15 of 16 listings and historical evaluations rated this feature with high confidence.
+Although public remarks don't frequently state 'sewer included', the consistent MLS checkbox across almost all listings provides strong evidence that sewer is included in the fees.

 No listings' public remarks mention BBQ, barbecue, grill, or grilling area.
 MLS data shows only 1/14 listings with BBQ checked (likely an agent error), and repeated agent remarks emphasize pool/deck and other amenities but never grills; therefore there is strong evidence the building does not offer BBQ facilities.